MicrosoftDocs/architecture-center/docs/example-scenario/analytics/optimize-inventory-forecast-demand-content.md

 -   [Data Lake Storage](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-introduction) is a scalable and secure data lake for high-performance analytics workloads.
 Using ADLS you can manage petabytes of data with high throughput.
 ADLS can accommodate multiple, heterogeneous sources and data coming in structured, semi-structured, or unstructured formats.

--   [Azure Data Factory](https://azure.microsoft.com/services/data-factory/) is a scalable and serverless service that provides a data integration and transformation layer that works with a variety of data stores.
+-   [Azure Data Factory](https://azure.microsoft.com/services/data-factory/) is a scalable and serverless service that provides a data integration and transformation layer that works with various data stores.

 -   [Power BI](https://docs.microsoft.com/power-bi/fundamentals/power-bi-overview) is a collection of software services, apps, and connectors that work together to turn your unrelated sources of data into coherent, visually immersive, and interactive insights.